-3. May our light be always burning,

-And our loins be girded round,

-Waiting for our Lord's returning,

-Longing for the welcome sound.

-Thus the Christian life adorning,

-Never need we be afraid,
+3. May our light be always burning, And our loins be girded round, Waiting for our Lord's returning,-Longing for the welcome sound.
+Thus the Christian life adorning, Never need we be afraid.

-Should be come at night or morning

 Should he come at night or morning, Early dawn, or evening shade.